Shandong: Ancient history

-The earliest dynasties (the Shang dynasty and Zhou dynasty) exerted varying degrees of control over western Shandong, while eastern Shandong was inhabited by the Dongyi peoples who were considered "barbarians."
-Over subsequent centuries, the Dongyi were eventually sinicized.
+The Shang and Zhou dynasties exerted varying degrees of control over western Shandong, while eastern Shandong was inhabited by Dongyi peoples, who were considered barbarians by the inhabitants of the Central Plain.
+Following the annexation of Lai by the state of Qi in 567 BC, the Dongyi gradually became sinicized.

-During the Spring and Autumn period and the Warring States period, regional states became increasingly powerful.
-At this time, Shandong was home to two major states: the state of Qi at Linzi and the state of Lu at Qufu.
-Lu is noted for being the home of Confucius.
-However, the state was comparatively small and eventually succumbed to the larger state of Chu from the south.
-The state of Qi, on the other hand, was a significant power throughout the period.
-Cities it ruled included Linzi, Jimo (north of modern Qingdao) and Ju.
+During the Spring and Autumn and Warring States periods, power was accumulated by regional states; Shandong was home to the state of Qi based in Linzi, and the state of Lu based in Qufu.
+Lu is famous for being the home of Confucius; however, it was comparatively small, eventually being annexed by the neighboring state of Chu to its south.
+Meanwhile, Qi was a significant power throughout the entire period, and ruled cities including Jimo, Linzi, and Ju.

-The easternmost part of the peninsula was ruled by the Dongyi state of Lai until Qi conquered it in 567 BC.